dadi/web/docs/datasource_specification.md

 ###### For example, given a MongoDB collection `makes` with the fields `_id`, `name`:

-With the route `/cars/:make/:model` and the above requestParams, Rosecomb will extract the `:make` parameter from the URL and use it to query the MongoDB collection using the field `name`.
+With the route `/cars/:make/:model` and the above requestParams, DADI Web will extract the `:make` parameter from the URL and use it to query the MongoDB collection using the field `name`.

-With a request to `http://www.example.com/cars/ford/focus`, Rosecomb will extract the named `:make` parameter from the URL, which in this case is `Ford`.
+With a request to `http://www.example.com/cars/ford/focus`, DADI Web will extract the named `:make` parameter from the URL, which in this case is `Ford`.
 A filter query is constructed for Serama using this parameter but translating it using the `field` value.

 The Serama query becomes `{ "name" : "Ford" }`.